XTStudio/Kimi-API/Foundation/URLRequest.md

 /**
  * Creates a URL request with the specified URL, cache policy, and timeout values.
  */
-constructor(aURL: URL, cachePolicy?: URLRequestCachePolicy, timeout?: number)
+constructor(aURL: URL | string, cachePolicy?: URLRequestCachePolicy, timeout?: number)

 /**
  * The HTTP request method.